Skip to Main Content

 How do I submit a medical claim for reimbursement to Trustmark?

 Please fill out a Trustmark Health Claim Form.
-The form has instructions on how to complete.
+The form has instructions on how to complete it.

-For information on a denied claim, you can contact Trustmark Customer Service, 888-270-2044.
+For information on a denied claim, you can contact Trustmark Customer Service at 888-270-2044.
 The FAES Insurance team is available to assist you with navigating the claims and appeals process.

 Please see the Insurance Claims and Verification Info Sheet for more information.